jkmoriarty/locallyCLI/README.md

 # LocallyCLI

-LocallyJS is a CLI tool for easily setting up custom localhost domains with the `.local` TLD on macOS.
+LocallyCLI is a tool for easily setting up custom localhost domains with the `.local` TLD on macOS.
 Currently does not work with Windows.

 ## Features